NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 __Note:__ When submittable data files are uploaded through the Data Transfer Tool they are not displayed as transactions.

 [![Transaction Original Files](images/GDC_Submission_Transactions_Original_Files_2.png)](images/GDC_Submission_Transactions_Original_Files_2.png "Click to see the full image.")

+## Deleting Previously Uploaded Files

+The GDC Data Submission Portal does not support deleting entities at this time.
+However, deleting files can be performed using the API.
+See the [API Submission Documentation](../../API/Users_Guide/Submission/#deleting-entities) for specific instructions.